VipeCloud/vipecloud_api/automations.md

 }
 ```

-Sample response to get all autoresponders.
-GET /autoresponders
+Sample response to get all automations.
+GET /automations
 ```
 {
     [